CS-UCR/cs105-prj-phase3-fintech-bros/cs105-prj-phase3-fintech-bros-master/README.md

 # How to Run Code

 On an IDE that can run Python.
-Like Junyper Notebook.
+Like Junyper Notebook or JunyperLab.